axelvaldez/radical-companies/_posts/radical-model/2022-10-23-in-the-national-interest.markdown

 ---

 <div style="display:none;">
- <p>National goverments really are very, very tall <span class="_paradign">Fiat</span> hierarchies with a monopoly on force.
+ <p>National governments really are very, very tall <span class="_paradign">Fiat</span> hierarchies with a monopoly on force.
 We need governance, but not centralized governments.
-This is true for democracies and dictatorhips.</p>
+This is true for democracies and dictatorships.</p>
 </div>

 <h1>&nbsp;</h1>
- <p>National goverments really are very, very tall <span class="_paradign">Fiat</span> hierarchies with a monopoly on force.
+ <p>National governments really are very, very tall <span class="_paradign">Fiat</span> hierarchies with a monopoly on force.
 We need governance, but not centralized governments.
 This is true for the whole range of governments, from democracies to dictatorships.</p>
  <div class="_citation">
   <p><span class="_quotespan">&hellip; who would be trustworthy and persuasive enough?&hellip; The answer was a bunch of ordinary people.</span><a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a></p>
  </div>